 Pregnant women, infants, and toddlers are eligible for EHS services if their family income is at or below the federal poverty level.
-Children who are in foster care, are homeless, or are in families receiving public assistance (such as Temporary Assistance for Needy Families [TANF] or Supplemental Security Income [SSI]) are also eligible, regardless of family income.
+Children who are in foster care, are unhoused, or are in families receiving public assistance (such as Temporary Assistance for Needy Families [TANF] or Supplemental Security Income [SSI]) are also eligible, regardless of family income.
 EHS programs must also ensure that 10 percent of enrolled children are eligible for services under the Individuals with Disabilities Education Act.
-EHS programs may also serve children who do not meet these criteria, provided they will benefit from program services (up to 10 percent of enrollment).
-Participation in EHS and EHS-CCP is not conditional on citizenship or immigration status.